History of Urbanism Seminar

 Community-Based Research Methods in Urban Affairs

 Students are introduced to a range of research methodologies drawn from both the qualitative and quantitative traditions.
 Students develop an understanding of the various decisions and steps involved in crafting applied social research and are trained to critically assess published research.
 This core course examines sound, ethical and rigorous methodologies to prepare students for projects driven by community-identified needs and priorities in order to address relevant questions, build programs and affect public policy.
-Community-based research is a partnership approach to research that equitably involves community members, organization representatives and academic researchers in all aspects of the research process.
-It integrates knowledge gained through research with interventions and policy changes that enhance the health and quality of life of community members.

 As globalization accelerates, the world

 becomes smaller and is transformed to an extended urban network,

 generating a global hierarchy of place.
 This class critically